 28. Employee Beach Day

-Caption: Employee beach day allows your team members to create fun memories together while having fun and relaxing from work.
+Employee Beach Day allows your team members to create fun memories together while having fun and relaxing at work.

-You can schedule Employee Beach Day where you visit the beach and relax on the shore with your team members.
-You can plan for days during the weekend when all employees will be free, and also plan extracurricular activities you’ll do at the beach.
+You can schedule Employee Beach Day, during which you visit the beach and relax on the shore with your team members.
+You can plan for days during the weekend when all employees will be free and also plan extracurricular activities you’ll do at the beach.

 29. Ziplining